 On the third day we arrived in Aoulouz; on the fourth, we rested.

 From there, we hoped to ride as far as we could.
 Without knowing the condition of the tracks or even if they existed, overnight plans were uncertain.
 Maps of the area are notoriously sketchy and villages can have several names.
-By the time we reached Igli, 52 km along and 1,300 m high, I was tired.
+By the time we reached Igli, 52km later and 1,300m high, I was tired.

 Fatigue must have shown on my face, because a man sitting on a bench opposite said that his friend had a hotel.
 That night, Dan and I washed together in the public hammam.
 Normally, these bath houses are segregated spaces; men and women wash separately.
 But on that evening, the owner of Hotel Baba Jamea, gave us permission to enter after-hours.